 Our goodwill loans offer competitive fixed and variable rate options.
 You can choose a flexible loan structure and repayment terms to suit your cashflow needs.

-Our goodwill loans can be amortised over 13 years* and can be structured as either variable or fixed (up to five years).
+Our goodwill loans can be amortised over 15 years* and can be structured as interest only for up to three years with either variable or fixed repayments.
 All repayments are scheduled on a monthly basis on a date that suits your cashflow needs.

 *Subject to credit approval